kaurav83/mern-recipes/README.md

 npm install
 ```

-To start the server, execute:
+To start the client, execute:

 ```sh
 npm start